 WIC vs. Food Stamps

+This site is privately owned and is not associated with the government.
+It contains information to help you in your WIC application process.
 You may be wondering the difference between SNAP vs. WIC.
 While these government-based nutrition programs both provide food benefits to low-income individuals, they have different application processes, eligibility requirements and benefits.
 The Supplemental Nutrition Assistance Program (SNAP) is the largest food assistance program in the U.S., helping millions of underprivileged individuals, families and seniors.
 SNAP benefits allow recipients to purchase a variety of different foods at local grocery stores, convenience stores and farmers’ markets.

 On the other hand, the WIC program focuses on providing specific supplemental foods to malnourished and impoverished women, children and infants during important developmental stages.
 SNAP vs. WIC benefit distributions are much different, considering who the programs target.
 Furthermore, the SNAP application process is more extensive than the WIC process.
 This is due to the amount of benefits SNAP issues to its recipients in comparison to WIC.
 The methods in which these benefits are delivered to recipients are also vastly different.
 To learn more about the WIC and SNAP programs, review the sections below.

-Applying for the WIC and SNAP Programs
+Information About Applying for the WIC and SNAP Programs

 Before applying for the WIC and SNAP programs, you must determine which department administers these programs in your state.
 These benefits may be issued through your department of social services or family services.
 Once you know which department provides WIC and SNAP benefits, you can submit a SNAP application.
 If you are a low-income pregnant woman that is accepted into SNAP, you will automatically be eligible for the WIC program.